-Chad Jacobs, Partner, joined the BEH partnership in January of 2014.
-He has over a decade of experience representing local governments in all aspects of municipal law.
+Chad Jacobs, Partner, joined BEH in 2011 and became a partner in January of 2014.
+He has spent over 14 years representing local governments in all aspects of municipal law.
 He began his career with the San Francisco City Attorney’s Office where he rose to the position of Senior Deputy City Attorney and was head of the office’s Ethics and Elections Team.
 Upon arriving in Oregon, Chad continued his service to local governments as the General Counsel for the League of Oregon Cities, where he represented the interests of all of Oregon’s 242 incorporated cities.

 In his spare time, Chad spends as much time as possible outdoors enjoying Oregon’s open spaces.
 He enjoys the outdoors with his wife, Cori, and their two children, Izzy and Beckett along with their dog, Albie.
 When not outdoors or spending time with his family, Chad can often be found cheering for sports teams from his native state of Ohio including the Cleveland Indians, Browns and Cavaliers as well as the Ohio State Buckeyes.